Statistical Press Release – Non-financial sector indebtedness – October 2020

 Compared with September 2020, non-financial sector indebtedness increased by €1.9 billion.
 This increase was caused entirely by the raise in public sector indebtedness (Chart 1).

 The rise in public sector indebtedness was mainly reflected in the increase of financing granted by the financial sector (€1.5 billion) and the general government (€0.7 billion), partly offset by the reduction of financing granted by the external sector (€0.2 billion) (Chart 2).

 Private sector indebtedness was practically unchanged, with the decrease of corporations’ indebtedness granted by the financial sector (€0.7 billion), being offset by the increase of corporations’ indebtedness granted by the external sector (€0.4 billion), and by the increase of households’ indebtedness granted by the financial sector (€0.2 billion).

 Annual rates of change (1)

-In October the annual rate of change (a.r.) of private corporations’ total indebtedness was 1.1%, a decrease of 0.5 percentage points from the previous month.
-The a.r. of total households’ indebtedness increased by 0.1 percentage points, standing at 0.6%.
+In October 2020 the annual rate of change (arc) of private corporations’ total indebtedness was 2.1%, 0.1 percentage points (p.p.) more than the previous month.
+The annual rate of change of total households’ indebtedness increased by 0.1 p.p., standing at 1.0%.